andrew-pineiro/TodoGenie/README.md

 # PSIssueCreator

 ## Purpose
 Generate GitHub issues based off of your commented TODO's, natively in Windows.
+Works for all programming style comments.

-This will likely also work in Linux but needs to be tested.
+Only tested in Windows operating system.

 ## Setup